 - Modify workouts.

-- Switch to an exercise with not as much pressure on the foot such a swimming, Pilates, upper body weight training, focused core workouts, to name a few.
+- Switch to an exercise with not as much pressure on the foot such a swimming, Pilates, upper body weight training and focused core workouts.

 - Stretch the top and the bottom of your foot.
 Applying our Rejuvenating Balm to top and bottom of foot before beginning the stretching exercises helps to loosen tight muscles.